susam/emfy/README.md

     This is, in fact, a very nifty feature of Paredit.
 We can enter code with the same keystrokes as we would without Paredit.

- 5. Now type <kbd>enter</kbd> to insert a new line just before the last parenthesis.
+ 5. Now type <kbd>enter</kbd> to insert a newline just before the last parenthesis.
 A newline is inserted like this:

     ```elisp
     (defun square (x)